peremartra/Large-Language-Model-Notebooks-Course/README.md

 [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685).
 Fine Tuning & Optimizacion Lesson.
 LoRA Fine-Tuning Sample.

 [QLoRA: Efficient Finetuning of Quantized LLMs](https://arxiv.org/abs/2305.14314).
 Fine Tuning & Optimizacion Lesson.
 QLoRA Fine-Tuning Sample.

-Give a Star ⭐️ to the repository.
-It helps me a lot, and ecourage me to continue adding lessons.
-It's a nice way to support free Open Source courses like this.